Deanskond/walltaker_automate/README.md

 # walltaker_automate

-Now all flows in one file, so it's more accessible for those using free version of automate.
+Now all flows in one file,

+Nevermind, I miss remembered how free version is limited, now it requires premium, sorry, will split it again asap.

 Walltaker client for LlamaLab's Automate